 Cutting costs when starting a small business sometimes needs to happen, but one area I would advise against cutting costs is your website hosting.

-You can set up a website on a free server but any serious business is going to want to have their own hosting space, purchasing hosting for your website from a reliable supplier is going to save you headaches down the line.
+You can set up a website on a free server.
+Still, any serious business is going to want to have their own hosting space.
+Purchasing hosting for your website from a reliable supplier is going to save you headaches down the line.

-The speed in which your website loads can be influenced by many factors including the quality of code written on your website, media size, and your hosting.
+The speed at which your website loads can be influenced by many factors, including the quality of code written on your website, media size, and hosting.

 Companies such as Kinsta, Siteground, and WP Engine all have reliable hosting services for growing businesses.
-I would start here if you feel your website is slow and then fix other areas of your website as you go along.
+I would start here if you feel your website is slow and then fix other website areas as you go along.

-You can test your website speed out on the official Google PageSpeed insights tool or another tool I really like is the one from GTMetrix which offers actionable tips to improve your page speed.
+You can test your website speed out on the official Google PageSpeed insights tool or another tool I really like from GTMetrix, which offers actionable tips to improve your page speed.